jmankoff/interaction/assignments/menus.md

   the top of the pie (both when drawing and in essential geometry) because angle is traditionally measured from cardinal east.
 You can add this in radians before converting from angle to index.
+- Check your color picker submission for some advice on setting up the `essentialGeometry` function for `PieMenuView`.
+- Your pie menu text does not need to be centered -- as long as it is contained within the outer ring of the pie menu, you are fine.

 **Related APIs**
 * [Canvas](https://developer.android.com/reference/android/graphics/Canvas): See documentation on drawCircle and drawText.
 * [Path](https://developer.android.com/reference/android/graphics/Path): For adding text along a curve

+## Extra Credit Opportunity

+For extra credit on this assignment, you may complete one of the following:

+* Make one of our menus accessible!
+Using the concepts discussed in the accessibility assignment, find a way to make our Pie menu / Normal menu accessible.
+This may be a challenge, as we are drawing our menu elements with the Canvas as opposed to defining them as individual views.
+You are definitely encouraged to look around the Android API for solutions here, as well as share anything that you come across.

+* Create a new menu!
+Working off of the provided `MenuExperimentView` interface, build your own third menu.
+This menu should be different from the Pie/Normal menus.
+You are encouraged to explore user interactions here, and you will receive credit as long as your code shows significant effort.
+Your menu does not have to be great here -- if you choose, you can aim to create the "worst menu ever" for this submission.
+Alternatively, you can aim to outcompete our provided menu views! (you do not need to display this menu in your experiment -- however, if you want to do so and analyse the data separately, you are certainly encouraged to!)

 # Part 3: Conduct and Write Up User Study